-Valencia-based design practice Clap Studio has created The Sea, a temporary modular installation for a television studio that was informed by the ocean and made from gridded mesh boxes and illuminated spheres.
+As part of Valencia's programme as World Design Capital 2022, local firm Clap Studio has created a modular installation for a television studio that was informed by the ocean and made from gridded mesh boxes and illuminated spheres.

 The David Chipperfield-designed building that the installation sits in informed its design from the beginning.

 "The inspiration came the first day we visited the space and the building 'Veles e Vents'," Clap Studio founder Angela Montagud told Dezeen.

 "The building 'Veles e Vents' is located in 'La Marina de Valencia', the historic dock of the city.
 It is physically and visually connected to the sea.
 We thought about the user's experience, the journey they make to get to the space."

 Informed by the shape of waves and the nearby Mediterranean Sea, the installation took shape as a collection of gridded modular mesh boxes.